oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 #### <a name="SystemQueryOptiontop" href="#SystemQueryOptiontop">11.2.6.3 System Query Option `$top`</a>

-The `$top` system query option specifies a non-negative integer n that limits the number of items returned from a collection.
-The service returns the number of available items up to but not greater than the specified value n.
+The `$top` system query option specifies a non-negative integer $n$ that limits the number of items returned from a collection.

+Let $A$ be a copy of the result set with a total order that extends any existing order of the result set but is otherwise chosen by the service.
+If no unique ordering is imposed through an [`$orderby`](#SystemQueryOptionorderby) query option, the service MUST choose a stable ordering across requests that include `$top`.

+If $A$ contains more than $n$ instances, the result of ${\tt \$top}=n$ consists of the first $n$ instances in $A$.
+Otherwise, the result equals $A$.
+The instances in the result are in the same order as they occur in $A$.

 ::: example
 Example 53: return only the first five products of the Products entity